LeoPlatform/rstreams/content/rstreams-flow/getting-started.en.md

    serverless init-template
    ```
 1. You will be prompted for both the region your RStreams Bus is installed within and the
-[RStreams Config secret name](#get-rstreams-bus-config-secret) of your bus, provide them - here's what the output looked like
+[rstreams bus](#get-bus-stack-name) stack name, provide them - here's what the output looked like
 ![serverless init-template output](../images/serverless-init-template-output.png)
-1. Open up `.env.dev` and verify that the input you provided correctly went into the `AWS_REGION` and `RSTREAMS_CONFIG_SECRET` properties
-1. If they didn't, add them there manually (shouldn't be necessary, but we've had reports)

 ## Step 3 - Compile and Run
 1. Run `tsc` from the command line to compile TS to JS (execute npm run watch to have a watcher compile TS to JS when files change)
-1. Run the weather-loader bot locally
+1. Run the weather-loader bot locally hitting an actual RStreams queue
 ```bash
 npm test weather-loader
 ```